1981 Canada Cup: Final

 Canada entered the final facing pressure to defeat the Soviets.
 The Soviet national team's easy victory over the National Hockey League's all-stars in the 1979 Challenge Cup left the Canadians searching to regain command of their rivalry with the Soviets.
 Coach Scotty Bowman called it a "must win game" for Canada: "We really are favorites in the final.
 Nobody in this country will tolerate a loss."
 The players also spoke of their desire to show the Soviets that they were the world's top hockey nation.
-But also the Soviet Union was under pressure, as their most desirable trophy, the Olympic Gold medal, had been denied them by the United States Amateur team, during the 1980 Winter Olympics at Lake Placid.
+But also the Soviet Union was under pressure, as their most desirable trophy, the Olympic gold medal, had been denied them by the United States Amateur team, during the 1980 Winter Olympics at Lake Placid.
 During their pre-game preparations, Tikhonov called upon his team to play the finest games of their lives: "Today you got to play so well that the entire Canadian population will talk about you afterwards and remember you for a long time.
 Play so well that the Canadian fans when they will leave Forum will wait for you when you get on the bus after the game and admire you."

 Canada held the early advantage of play, outshooting the Soviets 12–4 in the first period as their opponent was unable to generate offence.
-But that's a North American perspective of the game of Ice Hockey, to shoot the puck across the blue line.
+Unlike the North American style, shooting the puck across the blue line.
 The Soviets instead passed the puck sideways, to a player coming from behind with higher speed, which requires an exceptional interaction.
 And Canada was unable to put a puck past Tretiak, with the first period ending with no scoring.
 The Soviets counterattacked in the second period, opening the scoring five minutes in on a goal by Igor Larionov.
 Clark Gillies tied the game for Canada three minutes later, but Sergei Shepelev restored the Soviet lead three minutes after that.
 Shepelev added a powerplay goal late in the period to give the Soviets a 3–1 lead heading into the third period.
 The third period turned into a rout; Shepelev completed a natural hat trick, and the Soviets scored three goals in the final four minutes to claim the championship by an 8–1 score.

 Canadian goaltender Mike Liut became the scapegoat for Canada's embarrassing loss.
 The game was one of the worst of his career, but Canada managed only four shots in the third period and never threatened the Soviets even though they entered the final 20 minutes down by only two goals.
 Tretiak, meanwhile, was named the tournament most valuable player on the strength of his goaltending throughout the event.